 It does get a bit too trigger-happy sometimes.
 For example, if I happen to check out a few minutes of a live stand-up comedy show, minutes later my recommendation feed will be choke-full of other live stand up performances, even though I only wanted to glimpse at that one show and quickly lost interest.

 In addition, the recommendations get a bit too fixed after a while, so I make it a habit to jump into my spouse’s profile from time to time, to discover some programmes I never knew were on Netflix.

 Netflix VS. Amazon Prime Video VS. NOW TV

-You get a pretty diverse selection of films and TV programmes on Amazon (along with some original productions, such The Man in The High Castle and The Grand Tour).
+You get a pretty diverse selection of films and TV programmes on Amazon (along with some original productions, such as The Man in The High Castle and The Grand Tour).
 The selection isn’t as big as on Netflix, though.
-According to JustWatch, on February Amazon Prime UK had 238 TV titles, and 1,480 movies, compared to 604 TV titles and 2,480 movies on Netflix.

 Amazon’s video service also has a paid VOD section, where you can buy films and series that aren’t part of the subscription service.
 The selection there is very comprehensive, but you have to buy each title separately, so it’s a different comparison.